 Discovery & Fossil Evidence

-The story of this discovery begins in 1936, when Charles Lewis Camp and Yang Zhongjian unearthed a partial skeleton in Sichuan, China.
-This initial find was significant, marking the first time the world was introduced to this unique dinosaur.
+Way back in 1936, paleomntologists Charles Lewis Camp and Yang Zhongjian unearthed a partial skeleton in Sichuan, China.
+This find was significant, as it would be the first of many discoveries of Omeisaurus fossils.

 Since this first discovery, more fossils have been found that provide us with a more comprehensive understanding of this fascinating dinosaur.
 These fossils include bones from various parts of the body across several species, allowing scientists to piece together a more complete picture of its physical characteristics and adaptations.